SaxbyMod/Stoats-Stuff/README.md

 Creator-The_Hex_Expansion is the "The hex expansion" Mod (Json)

-Use "Issues" for any Suggestions for the Apps || for Issues with anything
+Use "Issues" for any Suggestions for the Apps or for Issues with anything